peacey/split-vpn/README.md

               --mute-replay-warnings > openvpn.log &
 ```
 9. Now you can exit the UDM/P. If you would like to start the VPN client at boot, please read on to the next section.
+10. If your VPN provider doesn't support IPv6, it is recommended to disable IPv6 for that VLAN in the UDMP settings, or on the client, so that you don't encounter any delays.
+If you don't disable IPv6, clients on that network will try to communicate over IPv6 first and fail, then fallback to IPv4.
+This creates a delay that can be avoided if IPv6 is turned off completely for that network or client.

 </details>